hrittikhere/flask-api-pro/README.md

 - Docker: Containerization platform used to build and run the application.
 - Kubernetes (kubectl): Command-line tool for interacting with Kubernetes clusters.
-- PostgreSQL: Open-source relational database system for storing order data.
+- Helm: Package manager for Kubernetes clusters.

 ## Dependencies